How To Plan a Mulitchannel Fundraising Campaign

 Your appeal letter should focus on a need and let your donors know how they can help you make a difference.
 You might want to start by creating a brief and an outline.

-You may be seeing more people at your food pantry because of rising food costs.
+You may be seeing more people at your food pantry because of rising food costs and cuts in benefits.
 Maybe your clients are struggling to find affordable housing.

-You can also highlight some of the accomplishments you’ve made recently and state what you would like to do in the coming year, although these are usually more appropriate for a newsletter or annual report.
-One way to frame this is to describe a situation where students are falling behind in school.
-You can mention the success of your tutoring program and the need to keep that going and serve more students.
+You can also highlight some of the accomplishments you’ve made recently and state what you would like to do in the coming year, although these are usually more appropriate for a newsletter or impact report.

 Remember to focus on your clients/community and don’t brag about your organization.